jtracey93/PublicScripts/Azure/PowerShell/Enterprise-scale/README.md

 # Release notes 01/10/2021 - V1.3:
 - Changed the way checks are handled for required PowerShell modules

+# Release notes 12/10/2022 - V1.4:
+- Added reset to MDFC tiers on each of the Subscriptions
 #>

 # Check for pre-reqs